keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
 These implicit inputs and outputs have **effects** that dictate how their associated functions produce their desired outputs.
 For example, database queries return nondeterministic responses of unknown length and an error might occur when performing a direct deposit.
 These effects determine how and whether payday is successfully produced.

-Faults, errors, and unknowns as effects of these operations are opaque in functions modeled as simple input to output, as in `getUser: Int => User`.
-The signature of this function requires _tacit knowledge_ in order for you to be aware of what effects may dictate how a `User` is produced from it.
+Faults, errors, and unknowns as effects of these operations are opaque in functions modeled as simple input to output, as in `getEmployee: Int => Employee`.
+The signature of this function requires _tacit knowledge_ in order for you to be aware of what effects may dictate how an `Employee` is produced from it.
 For example:

-* An associated `User` may not be found.
+* An associated `Employee` may not be found.
-* The returned `User` may change between applications of the same `Int`.
+* The returned `Employee` may change between applications of the same `Int` employee ID.
 * The database or network may fault and the function generates an exception that must be handled.

 You might be thinking that these cases are a given when working with database code, but that knowledge only comes with experience.
-These cases are **effects** that dictate the circumstances under which a `User` may be produced and can be modeled accordingly as part of the typed API of `getUser`.
+These cases are **effects** that dictate the circumstances under which an `Employee` may be produced and can be modeled accordingly as part of the typed API of `getEmployee`.
 I will soon explain how this modeling works; first we will consider how to characterize complexity.

 ### Modeling complexity